Our people

 Professor Watson has been a visiting Professor at Vanderbilt University (2008, 2012, 2018) Tilburg University where she was invited to teach courses on corporate governance.
 In 2018 she was a visiting academic in the Oxford Law Faculty.
 She was elected president of the Society of Corporate Law Academics (SCoLa) at the beginning of 2020; the first President for the Association elected from outside Australia where it is primarily based.
 She has organised conferences on corporate governance drawing leading national and international scholars and commentators in the field.

 Rhiannon holds a PhD from Cardiff University, United Kingdom.
-She is a Professional Teaching Fellow in Management and International Business at the University of Auckland, and currently holds a Research Fellowship through which she undertakes research on leadership, leadership development and governance.
+She is a Senior Lecturer in Management and International Business at the University of Auckland.
 Rhiannon’s theoretical and empirical background is in the nexus of environmentalism and organisational theory, with her PhD (2014) exploring the green narratives of the UK energy industry with a particular focus on nuclear power.
 Within such institutional contexts she is particularly interested in the confluence of power, institutional logics, social movements, and forms of sustainable action.
 Such interests continue to underpin her current work on leadership, responsibility, and sustainability.

 Over the past few years, Rhiannon’s teaching and research interests have focussed on student leadership development.
-She runs the Deans Leadership Award for the Business and Economics Faculty and contributes to the design and facilitation of the Kupe Leadership Scholarship.
-Alongside her leadership development work, she teaches critical management and organisational theory across Undergraduate and Postgraduate levels.
-Her facilitation and teaching skills won her Faculty level teaching excellence awards in 2018 and 2019, and the University’s Early Career Teaching Excellence Award in 2019.
+Previously responsible for the undergraduate Dean’s Leadership award for the Business School, she is now Director of the prestigious postgraduate Kupe Leadership Scholarship.
+Alongside her leadership development work, she teaches critical management and organisational theory across undergraduate and postgraduate levels.
+Her facilitation and teaching skills won her faculty level teaching excellence awards in 2018 and 2019, and the University’s Early Career Teaching Excellence Award in 2019.

 Outside of academia, Rhiannon is an illustrator, fiction reader and keen hiker.
 She volunteers for West Auckland Hospice as a life reviewer and an ad-hoc bucket shaker.